thebigbadbobby/thebigbadbobby/README.md

 - 👋 Hi, I’m   : Bobby Missirian
 - 👀 Interest  : Surfing
 - 🐈 Working on: GSR at UC Davis
-- 📫 Contact at: ramissirian@gmail.com
+- 📫 Contact at: ramissirian@gmail.com, ramissir@ucdavis.edu

 <!---
 thebigbadbobby/thebigbadbobby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.